-I took an early interest in programming, getting my start with Lego Mindstorms and TI-Basic.
-I had the pleasure of acting as a co-webmaster in elementary school along with Zakir Durumeric.
-In high school, I worked fixing computers at the Geek Squad for four years.
+I took an early interest in programming, starting with Lego Mindstorms and TI-Basic.
+In elementary school I had the pleasure of acting as a co-webmaster along with Zakir Durumeric.

-I was pushed in the direction of math and physics by the influence of Carl Sagan, Richard Feynman, G.H.
+I was nudged in the direction of math and physics by the influence of Carl Sagan, Richard Feynman, G.H.
 Hardy’s A Mathematician’s Apology, and Paul Lockhart’s A Mathematician’s Lament.
-After a captivating course in Linear Algebra, mathematics became my primary focus at the University of Iowa.
+A fascinating course in Linear Algebra convinced me to focus on math at the University of Iowa.

-I worked as a programmer in college, despite my lack of formal study in computer science.
-As a freshman, I analyzed data from collisions at Fermilab using the ROOT C++ particle physics framework.
-During my junior and senior year, I worked in the University of Iowa’s Energy Control Center on dashboards to visualize the usage of energy across campus, as well as on a program that used Fourier Analysis to detect malfunctioning valves in building HVAC systems.
+In college I worked as a programmer to pay the bills.
+As a freshman, I was supported by an undergraduate research fellowship to analyze data from collisions at Fermilab with the ROOT C++ particle physics framework.
+During my junior and senior years, I worked at the University of Iowa Energy Control Center on dashboards to visualize the usage of energy across campus, as well as on a prototype that used Fourier Analysis to detect malfunctioning valves in building HVAC systems.

-In November 2017 I started working at AWS Elemental, where I am currently happily employed.
+In November 2017 I started working at AWS Elemental, where I am still happily employed.